rdz-oss/BattyBirdNET-Analyzer/README.md

 ## Try online demo at huggingface.co
 If you have small (a few seconds) .wav or .flac recordings of bats you can try the online demo.
 It is hosted on a small container (2 vcpu) so you need to install your own system (see below) if you want to analyze larger data sets.
+This is for the 144kHz version that considers calls up to 72kHz.
+A higher frequency classifier is in progress.

 https://huggingface.co/spaces/Amazetl/BattyBirdNET-Analyze-Demo